siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ###Packet format
 All messages sent from TinyG are of the format:

-    {"b":<body>,"f":"<b64-footer>", "cks":"<b64-checksum>"}<lf>
+    {"b":<body>,"f":"<b64-footer><space><b64-crc16>"}<lf>

 The footer contains packet flow control information.
 As its only useful for machine comms, it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
 A client can pretty print it if that's useful.
+As the checksum can be part of the packet footer (it can't include itself) its added after the first base4 block.

 The structure looks like:

     typedef struct {
        uint8 protocol_version;   // zero for now
-     uint8 status_code;        // error code for the previously sent message, usually 0 for "OK" uint8 input_available;    // number of free bytes in tinyG's input buffer. client is free to send up to this many until it has been told otherwise.
+       uint8 status_code;        // success, fail?
+       uint8 input_available;    // number of free bytes in tinyG's input buffer. client is free to send up to this many until it has been told otherwise.
     } tinyg_packet_footer_t;

 (Alden: the "r" wrapper is redundant, every message from tinyG should be a response.
 Echo is not useful for the json stream.)

+A line would go from looking like so:

+    {"r":{"bd":{"qr":{"lix":0,"pba":24}},"sc":0,"cks":"2895404244"}}

+to so:

+    {"b":{"qr":{"lix":0,"pba":24}},"f":"ZmZm ZmY="}

 --- Insert Design Here ---